ccb-hms/GWASCatalogSearchDB/README.md

 - `gwascatalog_metadata` contains the original GWAS Catalog metadata table.
 - `gwascatalog_references` contains details obtained from PubMed about the articles in the `PUBMEDID` column of the metadata table.
-- `gwascatalog_mappings` contains ontology mappings extracted from `gwascatalog_metadata`, with an additional column `MappedTermCURIE` that provides compact term identifiers (CURIEs) to enable matching/joining on terms in the EFO tables described next.
+- `gwascatalog_mappings` contains ontology mappings extracted from `gwascatalog_metadata` with each mapping in a separate row.
+In the original metadata there are often multiple ontology mappings provided as comma-separated strings.
 - `efo_labels` contains the following details:
   - all terms in EFO, represented by their CURIEs (`Subject` column).
   - term labels (`Object` column).